Revisiting Natural Gradient for Deep Networks: Natural gradient descent

+and it hence provides a local measure of distance.
+It what follows we will write $\mathbf{F}$ for the Fisher Information Matrix, assuming an implicit dependency of this matrix on $\theta$.

-Because we can define a similarity measure between nearby density functions, given by the KL-divergence which in its infinitesimal form behaves like a distance measure, $\mathcal{F}$ is a Riemannian manifold whose metric is given by the Fisher Information matrix $\mathbf{G}$.
-Given a loss function $\mathcal{L}$ parametrized by $\theta$, natural gradient attempts to move along the manifold by correcting the gradient of $\mathcal{L}$ according to the local curvature of the KL-divergence surface, i.e. moving in direction $\nabla_N \mathcal{L}(\theta)$:
+Given a loss function $\mathcal{L}$ parametrized by $\theta$, natural gradient descent attempts to move along the manifold by correcting the gradient of $\mathcal{L}$ according to the local curvature of the KL-divergence surface, i.e. moving some given distance in the direction $\nabla_N \mathcal{L}(\theta)$:

-We use $\nabla_N$ for natural gradient, $\nabla$ for gradients and $\mathbf{G}$ is the metric matrix given by the Fisher Information Matrix.
+We use $\nabla_N$ for natural gradient, $\nabla$ for gradients and $\mathbf{F}$ is the metric matrix given by the Fisher Information Matrix.
 Partial derivatives are usually denoted as row vectors in this work.
-We can derive this result by considering natural gradient to be defined as the algorithm which, at each step, picks a descent direction such that the change induced in our model is constant.
-Specifically the KL-divergence between $p_{\theta}$ and $p_{\theta + \Delta \theta}$ has to be constant:
+We can derive this result by considering natural gradient descent to be defined as the algorithm which, at each step, attempts to pick a descent direction such that the amount of change (in the KL-sense) induced in our model is some given value.
+Specifically we look for a small $\Delta \theta$ that minimizes a first order Taylor expansion of $\mathcal{L}$ when the second order Taylor series of the KL-divergence between $p_{\theta}$ and $p_{\theta + \Delta \theta}$ has to be constant:

 Using this constraint we ensure that we move along the functional manifold with constant speed, without being slowed down by its curvature.
 This also makes learning locally \emph{robust to re-parametrizations of the model}, as the functional behaviour of $p$ does not depend on how it is parametrized.